Kärcher Hose Connection Set

 Hose Connection Set

-The connection set contains various T, I and end pieces, which extend the Kärcher Rain System® and offer connection opportunities for additional Kärcher Rain System® hoses.
+The connection set contains various T, I and end pieces, which extend the Kärcher Rain System™ and offer connection opportunities for additional Kärcher Rain System™ hoses.

-The connection kit is an expansion kit for the Kärcher Rain System® efficient watering system and contains 4 T-pieces, 4 I-pieces and 5 end pieces.
-The T-piece connects three Kärcher Rain System® hoses or soaker hoses together, the I-piece connects two.
+The connection kit is an expansion kit for the Kärcher Rain System™ efficient watering system and contains 4 T-connectors, 4 I-connectors and 5 end pieces.
+The T-connectors connect three Kärcher Rain System™ hoses or soaker hoses together, the I-connector connects two.
 The lateral tee of the T-piece is volume-adjustable and thus pressure-adjustable and is ideal for connection of the soaker hose.
-The I-piece is most suitable for affixing the soaker hose to the end of the Kärcher Rain System® hose or to connect two Kärcher Rain System® hoses.
+The I-connector is most suitable for affixing the soaker hose to the end of the Kärcher Rain System™ hose or to connect two Kärcher Rain System™ hoses.
 With the help of the end piece, the laid or shortened hoses can be sealed at any point.
 Installation of the hoses does not require tools and is extremely easy: The hose is simply pushed onto the connection or end piece and fixed with the aid of the union nut.
-The Kärcher Rain System® can be adapted to almost any garden and works perfectly with the SensoTimer for need-based watering control.
+The Kärcher Rain System™ can be adapted to almost any garden and works perfectly with the SensoTimer for need-based watering control.

 Features and benefits